MTAVG-Bench: A Diagnostic Benchmark for Multi-Talker Dialogue-Centric Audio-Video Generation: MTAVG-Bench

 \textbf{Failure Case Annotation.} In the failure discovery stage, each generated video is first processed by automated agents to identify potential abnormal or unnatural behaviors, after which human annotators carefully review the candidates to confirm true failures.
 Each confirmed failure is then manually annotated and mapped to one or more dimensions of the evaluation framework through a failure-to-dimension alignment process.
 For example, a single video may be labeled as exhibiting both a lip synchronization error under the Signal Fidelity dimension and a turn-taking logic failure under the Social Interaction dimension.
 Human verification and refinement are applied throughout this stage to ensure that every annotated failure is both perceptually grounded and semantically consistent with the underlying video content.

-\textbf{Question–Answer Pairs Generation.} After failures are identified and categorized, we employ an LLM-assisted procedure to generate diagnostic questions.
-For each failure instance, a corresponding question–answer (QA) pair is created, consisting of a question explicitly targeting the failure (e.g., whether turn-taking is correct) and a set of candidate answers.
-Depending on the failure type, the questions are formatted as single-choice, multiple-choice, or pairwise-comparison items.
-Human annotators then review and refine both questions and answers to ensure that each QA item is tightly aligned with the video content and uniquely grounded in a real failure case in Figure~\ref{fig:data_construct}.
+\textbf{Question-Answer Pairs Generation.} After failures are identified and categorized, we employ an LLM-assisted procedure to generate diagnostic question-answer (QA) pairs.
+For each failure instance, a corresponding QA item is created, consisting of a question explicitly targeting the failure (e.g., whether turn-taking is correct) and a set of candidate answers.
+Depending on the failure type, questions are formulated as single-choice, multiple-choice, or pairwise-comparison items.
+Importantly, all QA items are grounded in real failures identified by human annotators in multi-speaker audio-video dialogues, rather than hypothetical cases, allowing the benchmark to faithfully reflect both generator performance in multi-speaker, multi-turn settings and the ability of multimodal models to recognize and diagnose such failures.
+Each failure-conditioned video and its corresponding QA pairs are independently annotated by three annotators randomly sampled from a 21-person pool over a verification process lasting more than one month.
+Cases with complete disagreement are adjudicated by an expert panel to establish gold labels, and each failure-to-dimension mapping and QA pair undergoes an additional round of double review to ensure tight alignment with the video content.
 Through this semi-automated process, every video containing a failure yields at least one high-quality diagnostic QA pair for model evaluation.